playfulprogramming/playfulprogramming/content/blog/css-stacking-context/index.md

 ![A square of blocks demonstrating the order as laid out above](./blocks_square_html_order.png)

-This is because the `lime` and `slate` take priority over `yellow` and `cyan` thanks to their `relative` positioning, but are still in HTML order within the same `z` level priority and within the same stacking context.
+This is because the `lime` and `slate` take painting priority over `yellow` and `cyan` thanks to their `relative` positioning, but are still in HTML order within the same `z` level priority and within the same stacking context.

 # Creating Stacking Contexts